-The Fund, using a "passive" or indexing investment approach, attempts to approximate the investment performance of the Underlying Index.
-The Adviser and/or Sub-Adviser expect that, over time, the correlation between the Fund's performance and that of the Underlying Index before fees and expenses will be 95% or better.
-A figure of 100% would indicate perfect correlation.
+The Adviser expects that, over time, the correlation between the Fund's performance and that of the Underlying Index, before fees and expenses, will exceed 95%.
+A correlation percentage of 100% would indicate perfect correlation.
+If the Fund uses a replication strategy, it can be expected to have greater correlation to the Underlying Index than if it uses a representative sampling strategy.